Small business tax and compliance deadlines in Canada (2026 Guide)

 • Leverage technology: Many businesses use digital HR platforms or compliance software to keep track of key dates, stay on top of finances and send automated reminders.

-Federal, provincial and municipal budget release dates
+Federal, provincial & municipal budget dates

 Federal, provincial and municipal budgets outline government plans for public spending, tax policy changes, and potential funding opportunities — all of which can impact your bottom line as a small business.